What is ADHD?

 Learn about ADHD from ADHDers

-The best way to learn about ADHD is from the horse's mouth.
-Check out our Vlogs, blogs and podcasts page for information from content creators with ADHD, our This is ADHD awareness campaign, which shares the stories of amazing New Zealanders with ADHD and the ADHD support groups page for ways to connect with other ADHDers in your community:
+The best way to learn about ADHD is from those who live with it.
+Check out our Vlogs, blogs and podcasts page for information from content creators with ADHD, our This is ADHD awareness campaign, which shares the stories of amazing New Zealanders with ADHD, and the ADHD support groups page for ways to connect with other ADHDers in your community:

 What's next?